S3 method for class 'bsims_transcript'

 Value

-A vector with values for singing rate (phi), effective detection distance (tau), and density.
+A vector with values for singing rate (phi), effective detection distance (tau), density, and survey area.

 References